Evolutionary biology

 Evolutionary biology is a subfield of biology that analyzes the four mechanisms of evolution: natural selection, mutation, genetic drift, and gene flow.
-The purpose of evolutionary biology is to observe the diversity of life on Earth.
-The idea of natural selection was first researched by Charles Darwin as he studied bird beaks.
-The discipline of evolutionary biology emerged through what Julian Huxley called the modern synthesis of understanding, from previously unrelated fields of biological research, such as genetics and ecology, systematics, and paleontology.
-Huxley was able to take what Charles Darwin discovered and elaborate to build on his understandings.
+Natural selection was independently discovered as the engine of evolution by Charles Darwin and Alfred Russel Wallace, based on patterns in the geographic distribution of species.
+Gregor Mendel discovered the laws of heredity.
+R. A. Fisher unified Darwin and Mendel in the modern synthesis.

 The investigational range of current research has widened to encompass the genetic architecture of adaptation, molecular evolution, and the different forces that contribute to evolution, such as sexual selection, genetic drift, and biogeography.
 The newer field of evolutionary developmental biology ("evo-devo") investigates how embryogenesis is controlled, thus yielding a wider synthesis that integrates developmental biology with the fields of study covered by the earlier evolutionary synthesis.
+Evolution accounts for the unity and diversity of life on Earth; Theodosius Dobzhansky famously said that nothing in biology makes sense without it.